ethereum/populus/docs/dev_cycle.intro.rst

 but wasn't fast enough to introduce it to the chain, it will still get *partial* rewards.
 The faster miner, of ``block4``, will get the *full* rewards. ``block4`` is included in the direct sequence of the blockchain, and ``block4a``  is not used in the sequence but included as an "*uncle*".
-The idea is to spread compenstatations among miners and avoid "the winner takes it all" monopoly.
+The idea is to spread compensations among miners and avoid "the winner takes it all" monopoly.

 **Contract**: The word ""contract" is used for three different (albeit related) concepts:
 (1) A compiled runnable bytecode that sits on the blockchain (2) A Solidity source code contract definition